scalalandio/chimney/docs/docs/troubleshooting.md

     ```

 After changes in 0.8.x `implicit Transformer[A, B]` means "instance provided by user",
 either manually or through semiautomatic derivation.
-If users want to allow summoning
+If the user wants to allow summoning
-there automatic instances as well, they need to use `Transformer.AutoDerived`:
+there the automatic instances as well, they need to use `Transformer.AutoDerived`:

 !!! example